gvwilson/sensibleadventures/arecibo/arecibo.md

 heave,
 "together."
-He pauses to wipe sweat from his brow while Second Bird drags the reed basket of soil out of the way and pushes an empty one into place.
+He pauses to wipe sweat from his brow while Second Bird drags the reed basket of soil out of the way.

 Without warning the ground shakes.
-Ripples dance across the flat stinking water in the irrigation channel.
+Ripples dance across the water in the channel.
-Someone shouts a warning nearby.
+Someone shouts a warning.
 Someone else screams.

 "Grandfather!"
-He grabs Fast Rock's outstretched hand and pulls the old man out of the channel.
+He grabs Fast Rock's outstretched hand and pulls the old man up onto the bank.
-The spade whacks his shin.
-He will realize later that it cut him, and will go back and burn herbs to cleanse the ground where his blood spilled, but at that moment all he can think is, *The world is ending.*

-Dry soil loosened by the earthquake slumps into the canal, undoing a day's work.
+Dry soil loosened by the earthquake slumps into the channel, undoing a day's work.
-Fast Rock stares at it for a moment, then curses.
+Fast Rock curses.
-"Come with me!" he orders,
+"With me!" he orders,
 setting off toward the village at a trot.

 "Where are we going?"
 Second Bird asks,